 He grabbed a fork from their table and threw it to the floor.
 "Dammit!"
 The other diners gawked as the fork sliced cleanly through the floorboards.
 He flopped down into his chair, wondering what he should do.
 This wasn't right.
 After all the time they had spent together, it couldn't be over just like that.
 Sixteen years couldn't be undone with one conversation.
 He didn't blame her for being angry with him, but he was still shocked that she would break up with him so harshly, so definitively.
 How do I fix this?

-He definitely wasn't going to follow her home tonight; she would kick him out for sure.
-It would probably be wise not to contact her for a few days.
+He definitely wasn't going to follow her home; she would kick him out for sure.
+It would probably be wise to not contact her for a few days.
 Maybe I shouldn't call her at all…I'll just wait for her to call me.
-That would be the best way to avoid upsetting her before she had a chance to cool down.
+That would be the best way to avoid upsetting her before she had the chance to cool down.
 She would come back on her own terms, Yamcha would apologize some more, and everything would be fine again.
 That was how it always was between them.
 She'll come back to me.
 I know she will.

 As Bulma drove her air car away from the restaurant, so many emotions were jumbling around in her head that she was left feeling numb.
 She didn't know whether she should cry, scream, laugh, or let out some manic combination of all three.
 She had just broken up with the man she'd spent half her life with; how was she supposed to react?
 After a brief struggle, the tears won out.
 It had been difficult.
 She had tried to make the breakup quick and painless, but after so many years together there was no way it wasn't going to hurt.
 Despite their problems, she still loved him.
 However, love wasn't enough to sustain a relationship completely lacking in trust and reliability.
 She had found herself beginning to resent him for their problems, and that was her cue that things needed to end.
 Yamcha's indiscretions had merely acted as a catalyst for what Bulma saw as the inevitable end to their relationship.